Where is the office located?

 Will there be in an in person registration session?

 If you prefer to register in person, you can come to the office any time during office hours to register.
-In person registration will also be available on Saturday, March 24 between 9 am and 5 pm during the Come Try Soccer and Club Celebration Events.
+In person registration will also be available during the Come Try Soccer and at community registration events.
+Follow us on Twitter, Instagram or Facebook to stay informed on times and locations.

 What age group should my child be playing in?

-Please review the Program Summary for Summer 2018.
+Please review the List of programs for Summer 2019.

 How can I pay for my child’s program?